-Located in the heart of the City at the intersection of Central Street and Westwood Road, the Somerville Museum has served as the community’s premier cultural institution for nearly a century.
-The Museum’s landmark Federal Revival building was constructed in the 1920’s to house the growing collection of the Somerville Historical Society.
+Located in the heart of the City at the intersection of Central Street and Westwood Road, the Somerville Museum has served as the community’s cultural institution for nearly a century.
+The Museum’s Federal Revival building was constructed in the 1920’s to house the growing collection of the Somerville Historical Society.
 In the 1980’s, with a changing demographic and the need to expand the mission of the Society, a handful of committed individuals raised the funds to fully renovate and restore the building.
 The result was the newly consecrated Somerville Museum, which officially reopened in 1988.

-While specializing in the visual arts — including many exhibits with both historical and local significance – the Museum also offers various musical and lecture series, a number carried out in collaboration with Somerville’s public schools.
+While specializing in the visual arts — including many exhibits with both historical and local significance – the Museum also offers musical and lecture series, a number carried out in collaboration with Somerville’s public schools.
 An important meeting place for local historical and cultural organizations, the Museum has a long tradition of encouraging hands-on learning projects for young and old alike.

 As the only membership supported, non-profit, volunteer-run, community-based cultural institution of its kind in Somerville, members and volunteers are always welcome.